bertworks1/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1<hr />
 <br />

 This assignment uses a data set containing data recorded from a personal activity monitoring device.
-The data was downloaded from the [course web site](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).
+The data was downloaded from the [course web site](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) and unzipped.
 The data fields in the file are
 - "steps" (the number of steps taken in a 5-minute interval)
 - "interval" (the time of the interval, in HM format -- no separator and no leading 0's)
 - "date" (the date of the recording, in YYYY-MM-DD format)